-The purpose of AdSense policy is to keep Google's content and search networks safe and clean for our advertisers, users, and publishers.
+The purpose of AdSense policy is to keep Google's Display and Search networks safe and clean for our advertisers, users, and publishers.
 We hope that all publishers participating in AdSense have a long and successful partnership with Google.
 To understand why we need policies and the role they play in the ads eco-system you can watch this video.
 For that to happen, it’s important that you familiarize yourself with the AdSense program policies.
 It’s important to make sure visitors to your pages are not misled and avoid any deceptive implementation that may bring accidental clicks.
 For more details, please check out our ad implementation policies.

 - Part 1: Ad implementation